alirezaarzehgar/pam_sqlite3/README.md

 # make install
 ```

-## Database initialization
+## Database Initialization

-i doe's not implemented sqlite3 front ent for user CRUD yet.
+I have not yet implemented sqlite3 front-ent for user CRUD.
-but hopefully i'll be add this part.
+But I hope to add this part

 however you should initialize your database manually.